Updated: 22-09-2025 at 5:30 PM

 - Why Not You?

-The new revisions by the IRDAI, which brought in how much amount life insurers must pay to policyholders, aim to provide better financial protection for customers and prevent mis-selling of unsuitable policies.
-Here is a breakdown of the key alterations and what they mean.
+IRDAI recently issued IRDA's new rules for surrender of policy PDF, which brought in a significant amount of life insurers must pay to policyholders, aiming to provide better financial protection for customers and prevent mis-selling of unsuitable policies.
+Here is a breakdown of the key alterations in the IRDA guidelines for life insurance surrender and what they mean.
 Let us read and understand more about it.

 Read more: Ayushman Card

 Previously, life insurers were not required to provide any payment to customers who surrendered their policy within the first year.
-However, under the new rules, policyholders will be entitled to receive at least the Special Surrender Value (SSV) if they choose to exit after 12 months of premium payments.
+However, under the new IRDA surrender guidelines, policyholders will be entitled to receive at least the Special Surrender Value (SSV) if they choose to exit after 12 months of premium payments.

 The SSV considers accrued bonuses and paid-up policy value at the time of surrender, providing customers with a fairer minimum amount rather than nothing at all in the first year.
-This protects individuals' interests if emergency circumstances force an early cancellation.
+The revised IRDAI surrender value regulations, 2025, protect individuals' interests if emergency circumstances force an early cancellation.

 Read more: eShram Card